daattali/uhelsinki-fullstackopen/README.md

 - component's state is being maintained by the parent, not by the component itself

 - you can't do a simple "return" of a value from a component.
 You have to use callbacks from the parents.

+- I can't simply "return" right away inside a component conditionally if I use any hooks.
+For example, in the countries app (part 2) in the Weather component I want it to just return right away without trying to do anything if an API key isn't provided, but I can't do that because then react complains that hooks must be run before any conditionals.